abtin/notes/2021/Oct.md

 #### Thoughts

 - It's amazing that when I talk to some smart people in large organizations who want to do a lot of good and right things but they don't seems to understand that their current state is a reflection of their organization.
 People, Processes, Culture, Reporting structure, Career path and a lot of other non technical aspects are usually the culprit than a big corp cannot become as nimble and innovative as some smaller, yet right size, firms.
 To solve your problem don't look outside, look inside!

+### Oct 16, 2021

+#### Thoughts

+- I had a horrible experience with Azure DevOps.
+In 2021, the quality of this service should have been considered as a joke!
+Seems like story is repeating itself again.
+30 years ago IBM was so comfortable with all their clients.
+Microsoft was so small, but they grew and stole the enterprise from IBM.
+I'm wondering who is going to steal enterprises from Microsoft.
+A new generation of technology can be the catalyst.